-Flight Spotlight is web-application to see flights in realtime by subscribing to updates to a geographic area, it can be launched using a browser typically on a desktop.
-It can display live manned and unmanned air traffic on a 3D globe provided by Cesium JS.
-In the context of UTM / U-Space you can identify drone traffic using Network Remote-ID flow.
-At the moment since ASTM Remote-ID is released, it is implemented, as other standards are released, can be enabled as well.
+Flight Spotlight enables you to see flights in realtime by subscribing to updates to a geographic area.
+It can display live manned and unmanned air traffic on a 3D globe and additionally display geo-fences etc. In the context of UTM / U-Space you can identify drone traffic using Network Remote-ID, accept feeds for broadcast Remote-ID data and plug in live ADS-B or other air-traffic data.
+From an unmanned aviation perspective, currently there is ASTM Network and Broadcast Remote-ID standards and they are implemented, as other standards are released, they can be enabled as well.

 This software is compatible with all ASTM and EuroCAE upcoming standards for UTM / U-Space